IvanochkinAlexander/proj_ministry_reporting/README.md

 # proj_ministry_reporting
-Desktop app for making reporting to Ministry

-### Automatization of paprework in CIB Departement
+Desktop app for making reporting to Ministry.
+Automatization of paprework in CIB Deparement